-The key conclusions from an analysis of information systems (IS) outsourcing are shown in Exhibit 1:

-IS Outsourcing Directions

-- · Outsourcing is a revolution in IS use. - .
-Outsourcing in the 1990s is different. - · Outsourcing offers great opportunities. - · Outsourcing can improve IS response time. - Outsourcing can help the IS department change its role for the better. - · Outsourcing is being impacted by other IT revolutions. - · IS outsourcing can lead to business operations outsourcing. - Transition outsourcing is growing rapidly. - · Vendor strategies are shifting in favor of outsourcing. - Vendor performance is proving to be more than satisfactory. - .
-The volume of outsourcing activity can only increase.
+Conclusions The key conclusions from this analysis of information systems (IS) outsourcing are shown in Exhibit II-1: EXHIBIT II-1 IS Outsourcing Directions Outsourcing is a revolution in IS.
+Outsourcing in the 1990s is different. · Outsourcing offers great opportunities.
+Outsourcing can improve IS response time. · Outsourcing can help IS change its role for the better. · Outsourcing is being impacted by the other revolutions.
+IS outsourcing can lead to business operations outsourcing.
+Transition outsourcing is growing rapidly. · Vendor strategies are shifting in favor of outsourcing. · Vendor performance is proving to be more than satisfactory. · The volume of outsourcing activity can only increase.

 There is a revolution in IS outsourcing.
-For the first time the very largest companies (Sears, United Technologies, Kodak) are outsourcing major parts of their IS functions.
-The extent of the revolution is unpredictable; it changes relationships as shown in Exhibit 2.
+For the first time ever the very largest companies (Sears, United Technologies, Kodak) are outsourcing major parts of their IS functions.
+The extent of the revolution is unpredictable; it changes relationships as shown in Exhibit II-2.